Registering a new trial?

 Statistical methods / analysis

-1. Clinical, psychological and behavioural survey outcomes
+1. Clinical, psychological and behavioural outcomes

-Statistical analyses will be conducted in STATA MP version 17 (StataCorp).
-Intention to treat (ITT) approach.
+To examine the effect of the intervention on primary and secondary outcomes (collected via survey), we will use an intention to treat (ITT) approach where all randomised participants will be analysed according to their study group assignment.
+Statistical analyses will be performed using STATA.
 Linear mixed models using restricted maximum likelihood estimation will be used to estimate group differences in the primary (HFS-II Worry scale score) and secondary clinical, psychological and behavioural outcomes.
-Given the primary and secondary outcomes will be measured longitudinally at baseline, 12 and 24 weeks, data at each of these timepoints will be included in the model as the dependent variable.
-Trial arm (intervention or control) and timepoint (baseline, 12 and 24 weeks) will be included as fixed effects in the models.
-An interaction term between trial arm and timepoint will be included in the models to estimate group differences at 12 and 24 weeks.
-Estimated baseline means will be constrained to be equal.
+As the primary and secondary outcomes will be measured longitudinally, the outcome at 12 and 24 weeks will be included in the model as the dependent variable.
+The outcome at baseline, time and an interaction between time and trial arm .
 Repeated outcome measures will be treated as random effects in the model and an unstructured variance-covariance structure assumed.
 Models will be adjusted by stratification factors gender and glucose monitoring method.
 Transformations for skewed outcome measures will be considered.
 The estimated mean HFS-II Worry scale score at baseline, 12 and 24 weeks will be plotted for each trial arm with 95% confidence intervals.
 The estimated difference in mean HFS-II Worry score between arms at 12 and 24 weeks and associated 95% confidence intervals will be presented.

 A similar modelling approach will be used to estimate group differences in hypoglycaemic events, however, a negative binomial mixed model will be used to account for repeated count data.
-In secondary analyses, the primary outcome will be adjusted by age, diabetes duration, HbA1c, severe hypoglycaemia episodes in the past 6 months, Gold score and insulin administration modality.
+In secondary analyses, the primary outcome will be adjusted by age, diabetes duration, HbA1c, severe hypoglycaemia episodes in the past 6 months, Gold score, and insulin administration modality.
 Secondary outcomes will also be adjusted by these potential confounders where relevant.
 A per protocol analysis for the primary outcome will be conducted to estimate the treatment effect in those who engage with the intervention (defined as using 2 or more modules).
 A sensitivity analysis using multiple imputation may be conducted should there be between 10%-40% missing data in the primary outcome and auxiliary variables available in the data set to explain the missingness.
 A second sensitivity analysis will be performed on the primary analysis to test the robustness of the missing data assumption of mixed-linear models using pattern-mixture modelling.

-2) Health economic survey outcomes
+2. Health economic outcomes

-4) Reach, acceptability, and sustainability (survey and website analytics)
+4. Reach, acceptability, usability, fidelity, and sustainability

 Recruitment